Humphrey Bogart: Santana Productions

 Bogart created his film company, Santana Productions (named after his yacht and the cabin cruiser in Key Largo), in 1948.
 The right to create his own company had left Jack Warner furious, fearful that other stars would do the same and further erode the major studios' power.
 In addition to pressure from freelancing actors such as Bogart, James Stewart, and Henry Fonda, they were beginning to buckle from the impact of television and the enforcement of antitrust laws which broke up theater chains.
-Bogart appeared in his final films for Warners, Chain Lightning (1950) and The Enforcer (1951).
+Bogart's new contract with Warners had required him to make one film a year for Warners but he only made Chain Lightning (1950) and The Enforcer (1951) for them during the contract period.
+In 1953, his contract with Warners was dissolved by mutual consent.

 Except for Beat the Devil (1953), originally distributed in the United States by United Artists, the company released its films through Columbia Pictures; Columbia re-released Beat the Devil a decade later.
 In quick succession, Bogart starred in Knock on Any Door (1949), Tokyo Joe (1949), In a Lonely Place (1950), and Sirocco (1951).
 Santana also made two films without him: And Baby Makes Three (1949) and The Family Secret (1951).

 Although most lost money at the box office (ultimately forcing Santana's sale), at least two retain a reputation; In a Lonely Place is considered a film-noir high point.
 Bogart plays Dixon Steele, an embittered writer with a violent reputation who is the primary suspect in the murder of a young woman and falls in love with failed actress Laurel Gray (Gloria Grahame).
 Several Bogart biographers, and actress-writer Louise Brooks, have felt that this role is closest to the real Bogart.
 According to Brooks, the film "gave him a role that he could play with complexity, because the film character's pride in his art, his selfishness, drunkenness, lack of energy stabbed with lightning strokes of violence were shared by the real Bogart".
 The character mimics some of Bogart's personal habits, twice ordering the actor's favorite meal (ham and eggs).

 A parody of sorts of The Maltese Falcon, Beat the Devil was the final film for Bogart and John Huston.
 Co-written by Truman Capote, the eccentrically filmed story follows an amoral group of rogues, one of whom was portrayed by Peter Lorre, chasing an unattainable treasure.
 Bogart sold his interest in Santana to Columbia for over $1 million in 1955.